ryansheehy0/Cheat_Sheets/javascript.md

     - Ex: `testObj.hasOwnProperty("A food")`

 ### JavaScript Object Notation(JSON)
-- You cannot end key-value pairs with ,s
+- The last key-value pair cannot end with ,s
-- Convert an object to JSON
+- Convert JSON to an object
     - `JSON.parse(json)`
+    - You can convert asynchronously with `json.json()`

 ```
 const json = '{"first name": "Ryan", "last name": "Sheehy"}'